tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 schedule.
 Use of this format could complement other protocol-specific logging such as QLOG {{?QLOG=I-D.ietf-quic-qlog-main-schema}}.

-This document also specifies an extension to the SSLKEYLOGFILE format to support the logging of information about Encrypted Client Hello (ECH) {{!ECH=I-D.ietf-tls-esni}}
+This document also defines labels that can be used to log information about exchanges that use Encrypted Client Hello (ECH) {{!ECH=I-D.ietf-tls-esni}}.
-related secrets.
-This enables debugging of ECH-enabled TLS and DTLS connections.

 ## Applicability Statement